 When the Dom Luís I was completed in 1886 it was the longest iron arch bridge in the world.
 It was constructed to replace the less sturdy Ponte das Barcas, which collapsed under the weight of a pedestrian stampede in 1809 during an invasion by Napoleon, killing around 5000 people.

-Now the Dom Luís I is one of Porto’s most recognisable landmarks, connecting the city to Vila Nova de Gaia (where all that liquid gold port is tucked away).
+Now the Ponte Luís I is one of Porto’s most recognisable landmarks, connecting the city to Vila Nova de Gaia (where all that liquid gold port is tucked away).
 Cars use the lower level, trams cross the upper level, and pedestrians can walk across both (with an awesome view of the river from the top).

 Dona Maria Pia Bridge (Porto)